drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 ### Defender Results

 ![](../../assets/images/d_log_heatmaps.jpg)
-*The final estimates for the coefficient-like terms for the event counts in the posterio odds ratio formula.
+*The final estimates for the coefficient-like terms for the event counts in the posterior odds ratio formula.
 The log of the LD over RD rate parameters.*

 ![](../../assets/images/d_heatmaps.jpg)
 *The final Rates per sixty minutes for left and right defenders*